LeonardoSardagna/Coffee-and-Books/README.md

 ###

-<p align="left">Welcome to the README of our online book site!
-I developed this project using HTML, CSS, and JavaScript, based on the knowledge gained from various courses over time.</p>
+<p align="left">Welcome to the README of my online book site!
+I developed this project using HTML, CSS and JavaScript, based on the knowledge acquired in several courses over time.</p>

 ###